carpentries-lab/metagenomics-R/index.md

 > ## Getting Started
 >
 > This lesson assumes no prior experience with the tools covered in the workshop.
-> However, learners are expected to have some familiarity with biological concepts,
-> including how a DNA sequence looks like.
-Participants should bring their laptops and plan to participate actively.
+> Participants should bring their laptops and plan to participate actively.
 >
 > This lesson is part of a workshop that uses data hosted on an Amazon Machine Instance (AMI).
 Workshop participants will be given
 > information on how